 §22.228.
 Stipulation of Facts.

-No stipulation of facts between the parties or their authorized representatives shall be admitted into evidence unless it has been reduced to writing and signed by the parties or their authorized representatives or, upon leave of the presiding officer, dictated into the record during a prehearing conference or hearing at which all parties to the agreement are present, have waived the right to be present, or have received reasonable notice that the settlement will be read into the record at that prehearing conference or hearing.
+No stipulation of facts between the parties or their authorized representatives will be admitted into evidence unless it has been reduced to writing and signed by the parties or their authorized representatives or, upon leave of the presiding officer, dictated into the record during a prehearing conference or hearing at which all parties to the agreement are present, have waived the right to be present, or have received reasonable notice that the stipulation will be read into the record at that prehearing conference or hearing.

 §22.241.
 Investigations.

 (a) Commission investigations.

-The commission may at any time institute formal investigations on its own motion, or the motion of the commission’s staff.
-Orders and pleadings initiating investigations shall specify the matters to be investigated, and shall be served upon the person being investigated.
+The commission may at any time institute formal investigations on its own motion, or the motion of commission staff, into any matter within the commission’s jurisdiction.
+Orders and pleadings initiating investigations will specify the matters to be investigated, and will be served upon the person being investigated.

 Notice of commission-instituted investigations of specific persons subject to commission regulation and investigative proceedings affecting such persons as a class will be served upon all affected persons under investigation.
-The commission shall post notice with the Texas Register of prehearing conferences and hearings.
+The commission will post notice with the Texas Register of prehearing conferences and hearings.
 The presiding officer may require additional notice.

 (b) Show cause orders in complaint proceeding.
 The presiding officer, either upon his or her own motion or upon receipt of written complaint, may at any time after appropriate notice has been given, summon any person within the commission's jurisdiction to appear in a public hearing and show cause why such person should not be compelled to comply with any applicable statute, rule, regulation, or general order with which the person is allegedly not in compliance.
-All hearings in such show cause proceedings shall be conducted in accordance with the provisions of this chapter.
+All hearings in such show cause proceedings will be conducted in accordance with the provisions of this chapter.

 (c) No limitations.
-Nothing in this section shall be construed to limit the commission's authority to investigate persons subject to the commission's jurisdiction
+Nothing in this section limits the commission's authority to investigate persons subject to the commission's jurisdiction

 §22.244.
 Review of Municipal Electric Rate Actions.

 (a) Contents of petitions.
-In addition to any information required by statute, petitions for review of municipal rate actions filed under PURA §33.052 or §§33.101 - 33.104 shall contain the original petition for review with the required signatures and following additional information.
+In addition to any information required by statute, petitions for review of municipal rate actions filed under PURA §33.052 or §§33.101 - 33.104 must contain the original petition for review with the required signatures and following additional information.

-(1) Each signature page of a petition shall contain in legible form above the signatures the following:
+(1) Each signature page of a petition must contain in legible form above the signatures the following:

 (A) A statement that the petition is an appeal of a specific rate action of the municipality in question;